 - Nov 11, 2021

-Lawrence National Centre is proud to present Developing Innovation Ecosystems through Public-Private Partnerships: Insights and Lessons from ENCQOR 5G.
+Lawrence National Centre presents the research report, Developing Innovation Ecosystems through Public-Private Partnerships: Insights and Lessons from ENCQOR 5G.
 This new report studies the genesis, key processes and outcomes of ENCQOR 5G, an innovation ecosystem that was developed through a Public-Private Partnership (P3) to enable SMEs and researchers to test and scale their pre-commercialized 5G applications.
 It evaluates the program’s outcomes and compares the evaluations of other clusters to draw out 5 key lessons for developing ecosystems through P3s for next generation technologies.

 At the early stage in the evolution of a technology, uncertainty looms large in developing innovations, and an ecosystem that supports entrepreneurs to test their inventions becomes important in enhancing the chances of successful commercialization.
 While collaboration between private firms and government is deemed critical for developing such an ecosystem, there is little insight into how such partnerships can be developed and what factors govern their potential effectiveness.